aaron-grau/curic/react/projects/todos/README.md

 ## Overview

 In this project, you will create an app that lets people create and manage a todo list.
 Users of your app will be able to add items to their todo list, delete items from it, and mark items as either "done" or "not done."
 Eventually, every item in the list will be able to have its own sub-list of "steps" that can be added, deleted, and marked as "done."

-Today's project uses the React/Redux frontend that you used on the Redux Piano app yesterday.
-However, this project will also have a Rails backend so that every change made on the frontend will persist.
+Today's project uses the React/Redux frontend that you used for the Synthesizer app yesterday.
+In addition, this project will use a Rails backend so that every change made on the frontend will persist!

 ## Phase 0: Rails backend

 In this phase you will create a Rails app that stores `Todo`s and serves JSON in response to HTTP requests.

 + Create a new rails project using `--database=postgresql` and `--skip-turbolinks`
   + Update your Gemfile with `better_errors`, `binding_of_caller`, `pry-rails`, and `annotate`